 - 1/4 teaspoon almond extract

-you can just use more coconut instead of almond meal.
+You can also use more coconut instead of almond meal.

 Here are some great seasonal recipes for this month: